PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

         associations are correct
 5. Check [managements](http://ebi-forecast.igb.uiuc.edu/bety/managements/) if
     there are any listed on the treatments page.
-    -   If Yield data have been collected, ensure that required managements have been entered
+    -   If yield data has been collected, ensure that required managements have been entered
     -   If managements have been entered, ensure that they are associated with the correct treatments